-Denis took over the fledgling New York City Security Division in 2008, which now has more than 13,000 officers today, and stepped into his role overseeing the 25,000 strong commercial division in 2017
+Denis took over the fledgling New York City Security Division in 2008, which now has more than 13,000 officers today, and stepped into his role overseeing the 25,000 strong commercial division in 2017.

 From his first volunteer work with El Salvadoran refugees after graduating from Rutgers University, Johnston has worked to improve the lives of immigrants for the past 30 years.
-He now continues this work as a founder and president of the board of directors for Peace Works, a New Jersey nonprofit that works to aid the peoples of the Americas and support progressive change in the U.S.
+He continues this work as a founder and president of the board of directors for Peace Works, a New Jersey nonprofit that works to aid the peoples of the Americas and support progressive change in the U.S.

 “It’s always been a blessing and an honor to do this work,” Johnston says.
 “I can’t think of anything else I would rather do.”